android/compose-samples/JetNews/README.md

 [Jetpack Compose](https://developer.android.com/jetpack/compose).
 The goal of the sample is to showcase the current UI capabilities of Compose.

-To try out this sample app, you need to use the Canary version of Android Studio 4.0, and import the project from the Android Samples following the steps [here](https://developer.android.com/jetpack/compose/setup#sample).
+To try out this sample app, you need to use the latest Canary version of Android Studio 4.2.

-Compose is not available in earlier versions of Android Studio and downloading this github repo directly and opening it will most likely result in build errors.
+You can clone this repository or import the project from Android Studio following the steps [here](https://developer.android.com/jetpack/compose/setup#sample).

 Screenshots
 -----------